katherineweinschenk/pablo-glass/content/visit.md

 description: "Come visit our glass studio and gallery"
 ---

-## Address

-1396 State Route 28

-West Hurley NY 12491

 ## Gallery & Shop Hours

 **Friday - Sunday**: 11:00 AM – 6:00 PM

 **Monday - Thursday**: By Appointment

-## Glassblowing Demostrations
+## Glass Studio

-The glass studio is open seasonally.
+The glass studio itself is open seasonally.
 When the studio doors are open, you can stop by to watch our artists work, even if the gallery is closed.

-## Nearby

-We're located between Woodstock and Kingston, New York.
-On Route 28, you'll find various entrances to the Ashokan Reservoir Rail Trail which we highly recommend.
-Toward Phoenicia you can stop by Bread Alone for coffee and a treat.

-## Airbnb
+## Stay With Us

-We also have an [Airbnb](https://www.airbnb.com/rooms/550023064847848509?) that you can stay in to immerse yourselves in the Catskills.
+Extend your visit by staying in our [Airbnb](https://www.airbnb.com/rooms/550023064847848509?) - a charming retreat that puts you right in the heart of the Catskills, between Woodstock and Kingston.
+Perfect for artists, nature lovers, or anyone seeking a peaceful escape.

+### Our Favorites on Route 28

+- **Ashokan Reservoir Rail Trail** - Multiple access points along Route 28 offer scenic walking and biking with reservoir & mountain views.
+- **Bread Alone** (Boiceville location) - Carbon neutral bakery with coffee, fresh pastries, and sometimes pizza!
+- **Fruition Chocolate** - Award-winning bean-to-bar chocolate and confectionery.
+They offer incredible soft serve in the summer months.